 Talking points on this podcast:

-On this episode we focus on day trading, covering the preparation you need for day trading, the general capital requirements, the risks involved, and more.
 You can listen to this podcast by clicking on the YouTube link above or by using one of the alternative platforms listed below.

 For more ways of listening to the DailyFX podcast, click on one of the additional channels below.